spaced-out-thoughts-dev-foundation/digicus/TECHNICAL_ARCHITECTURE.md

     * Initial Value: VALUE
 ```

 Where `TYPE_NAME` can be any valid Rust (Soroban subset) type.
 (TBD) do we want a 1-to-1 mapping of Rust types to .dtr types?
 Yes for MVP, but maybe as we implement this it will be (a) easier to generalize and/or (b) clear that new users need not care about this and so we can make *smart* decisions for them.
+Eventually we may rethink this when we expand to other frontend targets.

 **FUNCTION_DEFINITION**:
 ```